Consumer Guide

 Unlicensed/Unauthorized Practice

-Unlicensed individuals are prohibited from calling themselves a certified public accountant in any setting.
+Unlicensed individuals are also prohibited from calling themselves a certified public accountant in any setting.
 If the Board receives information about unlicensed practice, a written request to cease and desist from such activity will be sent.
 If no response is received or the behavior continues, the Board has the authority to proceed to court and obtain an injunction against the individual.

 Consumers of public accounting services are encouraged to notify the Board if they become aware of unlicensed individuals performing public accounting services or holding themselves out as being licensed certified public accountants, when in fact, they are not.
 You may contact the Board office at 502.595.3037 or by email at CPA@ky.gov